rasif-ahmadah/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection
-Credit Card Detection Using Logistic Regression Model
+Credit Card Detection Using Logistic Regression, LDA, and K-NN